canonical/sphinx-docs-starter-pack/readme.rst

  * Udates working directory paths in workflow files, and updates configuration paths in the .readthedocs.yaml file
  * Deletes the cloned repository when it's done

-When the script completes, your repository will have the starter sphinx documentation files added.
-Commit your changes.
+When the script completes, your repository will have the files added that are needed to get started with Sphinx documentation.
+Review all changes before commiting, then commit your changes.

 **Note:** When configuring RTD itself for your project, the setting **Path for .readthedocs.yaml** (under **Advanced Settings**) will need to be given the relative path to ``.readthedocs.yaml``, including the installation directory e.g. ``docs/.readthedocs.yaml``.